 Preparing for Your Move

-Furniture is big and bulky, and sometimes it just doesn’t make sense to move it.
-Chances are good that your new residence will have a different layout, size, and general vibe.
-That means that some of your current furniture will inevitably have to go through one form or another.
+Furniture is big and bulky and sometimes it doesn’t make sense to move it.
+Chances are your new residence has a different layout, size, and general vibe.
+That means some of your current furniture will inevitably have to go – one way or another.

 Remembering Those Stored and Forgotten Belongings

 Plus, many people have old furniture like broken treadmills hiding in their basements or attics.
 Moving means finding a practical way to get rid of these items.
 From furniture that is falling apart to out-of-style furniture to downsizing, it doesn’t make sense to take all of your furniture.